clay/clayutils/lib/isPublished/README.md

 ### isPublished

-Check if the uri ends with '@published'
+Check if '@published' is in the uri

 #### Params